I support Gloucestershire County Council’s campaign. I pledge my support for the A417 Solution.Pledge your support »

 Gloucester City Council

 Cllr Paul James, leader of Gloucester City Council: “As a growing and ambitious city it is important that we resolve the issue of the Missing Link to the M4 corridor and London, for us to fulfil our economic potential.
-Gloucester was recently ranked highly in the Centre for Cities report, which explained that a lot of our employment relies on businesses with headquarters in the capital.
-To ensure businesses continue to look at Gloucester and the wider county as a competitive location for their businesses, we need to ensure the route to London is less prone to accidents and delays.
-We cannot allow the loss of life which has taken place on this road over the years to continue and that is why I am supporting the Missing Link campaign.”
+Reports from the Centre for Cities have explained that a lot of our employment relies on businesses with headquarters in the capital.
+To ensure businesses continue to look at Gloucester and the wider county as a competitive and attractive location, we need to ensure the route to London is less prone to accidents and delays.
+We cannot allow the loss of life which has taken place on this road over the years to continue and the efforts by the county council and others to ensure the Missing Link is delivered have my full support.”

-David Owen, Chief Executive of GFirst LEP: “Improving the transport infrastructure throughout the county is an important growth priority for GFirst LEP, particularly the Missing Link on the A417 as outlined in our draft Strategic Economic Plan (SEP), that was submitted to Government in December.
+David Owen, Chief Executive of GFirst LEP: “Improving the transport infrastructure throughout the county is an important growth priority for GFirst LEP, particularly the Missing Link on the A417 as outlined in our draft Strategic Economic Plan (SEP).

 “The Missing Link is of crucial importance to the economy of Gloucestershire and a number of neighbouring areas, as it provides connectivity to local, national and international markets and is a major strategic route from the Midlands to London, Thames Valley, key airports and the south coast ports.
 It is also a major tourist route gateway to the Cotswolds, Cheltenham and Gloucester, and the Forest of Dean that already attracts around 2 million tourists spending over £1 billion every year.